ipsavani/Search-algorithms-and-neural-machine-translation/README.md

 • beam search.py: Main file to translate input sentences

-1. Implemented beam search with beam size 1 in beam_search.py .
+1. Implemented beam search with beam size 1 (greedy prediction) in beam_search.py .
 Ran the Search for beam size 1 and saved the output in a new file named test_beam_1.out.
 Used sacrebleu pacakage to compute the BLEU Score[1] performance of the model to get an initial baseline.
 2. Implemented beam search algorithm to use any beam size.
 3. Applied beam search on the valid.fra file for beam size K = 1, 2, · · · , 20.
 Computed the BLEU scores for each of the output files and Plotted them.
 4. Applied the beam search on the test.fra file using the K which gives the highest BLEU score in part 3.
 Computed the BLEU score for the test translations.